 North America - SAT & ACT Entrance Exams

-Most American colleges and universities require students to take one of two standardised aptitude tests: the SAT (Scholastic Assessment Test) or the ACT (American College Test).
-SATs are geared more towards testing critical thinking and problem solving skills, while the ACT tests what you have learned in High School.
-These tests are an easy way for colleges to compare all applications, and admissions officers will review your SAT or ACT scores alongside your High School GPA, recommendation letters from your teachers, your own personal statement – which should list, amongst other things, your extracurricular activities, work experience and charity work – and any other details including the subjects you took in high school.
+Most American colleges and universities require students to take one of two standardised aptitude tests: the SAT (Scholastic Aptitude Test) or the ACT (American College Test).
+SATs are geared more towards testing critical thinking and problem-solving skills, while the ACT tests what you have learned in high school.
+These tests are an easy way for colleges to compare all applications.
+Admissions officers will review your SAT or ACT scores alongside your high school GPA, recommendation letters from your teachers, your own personal statement — which should list, amongst other things, your extracurricular activities, work experience and charity work — and any other details including the subjects you took in high school.

-Most high school students are encouraged to take the SAT twice: the first time in May of Grade 11/Year 12 (their second to last year of High School) and the second time either in August or early October of Grade 12/Year 13.
-This gives enough time to study over the summer holidays and take the test again before early university applications are due on October 15th of Year 13 (UK system) and Grade 12 (US system).
+Most high school students are encouraged to take the SAT twice: the first time in May of Grade 11/Year 12 (their second to last year of high school) and the second time either in August or early October of Grade 12/Year 13.
+This gives enough time to study over the summer holidays and take the test again before early university applications are due on October 15th of Grade 12 (US system) and Year 13 (UK system).

 Students in Cayman can take the SAT at Cayman International School, even if this is not the school they are enrolled at.
-The test is offered in August, October, November, December, March, May and June, although you need to be registered 5 weeks in advance.
-The test is three hours long and includes a Maths portion and an Evidence-Based Reading and Writing section.
+The test is offered in August, October, November, December, March, May and June, although you need to be registered five weeks in advance.
+The test is three hours long and includes a maths portion and an evidence-based reading and writing section.
 You can also take an optional essay section, which is reported separately and takes an additional 50 minutes.
-Each section of the SAT is scored on a 200 to 800 point scale.
+Each section of the SAT is scored on a 200-800 point scale.
 The highest possible score is 1,600, but 1,200 is considered to be a very solid score.

-In 2021, 1.5 million students took the SAT exam (down from 2.2 million in 2020) and 1.3 million students took the ACT exam (down from 1.6 million).
+In 2023, 1.9 million students took the SAT exam (up from 1.7 million in 2022) and 1.4 million students took the ACT exam.
 It is unclear how many students took both, but experts say it is now common practice for students to tackle both exams.
-The ACT exam includes four sections: English, reading, maths and science and it also includes an optional 40 minute writing test.
+The ACT exam includes four sections: English, reading, maths and science and it also includes an optional 40-minute writing test.
 Each section of the ACT is scored on a scale from 1-36.
 Your final score is the average of your four-section scores.
 The maximum score you can receive is 36 and the average score is 21.
-The average SAT score for the class of 2021 is up slightly at 1,060 compared to 1,051 for the class of 2020.
-Note: You can take free full-length practice tests online for both the SAT and ACT.
+The average SAT score for the class of 2023 was down slightly at 1,028 compared to 1,050 for the class of 2022.
+Note: you can take free full-length practice tests online for both the SAT and ACT.
 Also note, lots of schools do not ask for the ACT from international candidates.

 UK - A Levels

-The benefit of delaying taking the credits is that you will ace your first year's worth of courses (some of it might seem very easy after A Levels).
-This will potentially put you on the Dean’s List and line you up to get a scholarship or get access to better courses.
+The benefit of delaying taking the credits is that it's likely you will ace your first years' worth of courses, as some of it might seem very easy after A Levels.
+This will potentially put you on the Dean’s List and line you up to get a scholarship or access to better courses.
 Your university counsellor will advise you on your options.

 If the university does not want to give you credit for your A Level course, it is often because they don’t understand the depth of the course you took.
 In such cases, your Cayman school is always very willing to send the US or Canadian university the syllabus of the course you took.
 Once they see this, they will be far more likely to understand the depth and breadth of your A Level and be willing to give you credit for it.